Close

 September 14

-opens in a new windowPlaceholder of -68Mordew by Alex Pheby
+Place holder of - 46Mordew by Alex Pheby

 God is dead, his corpse hidden in the catacombs beneath Mordew.
 In the slums of the sea-battered city, a young boy called Nathan Treeves lives with his parents, eking out a meagre existence by picking treasures from the Living Mud and the half-formed, short-lived creatures it spawns.
 Until one day his desperate mother sells him to the mysterious Master of Mordew.
 The Master derives his magical power from feeding on the corpse of God.
 But Nathan, despite his fear and lowly station, has his own strength—and it is greater than the Master has ever known.